Aaron-Bopp/TIM/40_Evergreens/Topics are terms that are too broadly defined.md

 #TO/TEND/REFACTOR whole note

 [[Term notes]] can be narrowed down to a short definition, but topic notes cannot.
 You can go back to a source of truth for a theory or word, but not a topic.
 That isn't to say that the definitions or terms will never change, but that we are searching to define them.
-Topics cannot be defined because they hold so many definitions and are capturing a breadth of content. [[Topic note]]s are useful in their lack of edges, while [[Term notes]] are useful only inside thier edges.
+Topics cannot be defined because they hold so many definitions and are capturing a breadth of content. [[topic note]]s are useful in their lack of edges, while [[Term notes]] are useful only inside thier edges.

 ### <hr class="footnote"/>